 While many have asked, I never missed my parents when I was at prep school.
 Despite the distance, the busy days kept me entertained and out of trouble during term time.
-In fact, we used to stay at school over the holidays, with the principal inviting our parents to holiday with us for 2 weeks as respite for living in London.
+In fact, we used to stay at school over the holidays, with the principal inviting our parents to holiday with us for two weeks as respite from living in London.
 I fondly remember staying with Brian Ling and his brother on one of these breaks.
 What better way to spend your holidays than with your friends?

 While I enjoyed all these activities, others I remember were less fun.
 ‘Outers’ was our swimming pool, an off-shoot from the Pang with freezing, murky waters.
 On one occasion, during my lifesaving test, I was told to dive to retrieve a brick, only to return to the surface with a crayfish.
 Of course, I was duly told to go back for the brick!
-I also remember learning how to ‘tickle a trout’ at School and poach on Englefield estate, which the estate fortunately turned a blind eye to.
+I also remember learning how to ‘tickle a trout’ at school and poach on Englefield estate, which the estate fortunately turned a blind eye to!
 Indeed, the trout and rabbits obtained helped the catering department to supplement the food rationing that I endured throughout my time at Bradfield.
-Ultimately, all these different activities (both organised and un-organised) built character and gave one the confidence to tackle other challenges.
+Ultimately, all these different activities, both organised and un-organised, built character and gave one the confidence to tackle other challenges.

-Naturally, National Service was no trouble after Bradfield; while other chaps struggled with homesickness and sleeping in shared accommodation, we had the confidence to persist.
+Naturally, National Service was no trouble after Bradfield; while other chaps struggled with homesickness and sleeping in shared accommodation, we had the confidence to persevere.
 It was in this disparity that I first recognised the importance of a Bradfield education; the College took children with a wide range of abilities and educated them to be able to make a positive contribution to society.